What to do in case of errors?#

 2025-12-17 15:10:53 INFO [198][5b4b080a5e] h11_impl.send:473 172.17.42.1:50274 - "PATCH /ucsschool/kelvin/v1/users/demo_student HTTP/1.1" 200

-The typical log statement parts for Kelvin are:
+The typical log statement for UDM has the following parts:

 2025-12-17T15:10:53.670104+01:00 INFO [5b4b080a5e] 200 GET /udm/users/user/uid=demo_student,cn=schueler,cn=users,ou=school1,dc=school,dc=test (0.0.0.0) 8.51ms | pid=367412 logname=tornado.access func=web.log_request:2279 requester_dn="cn=admin,dc=school,dc=test" requester_ip=172.17.0.1